mercure-imaging/mercure/docs/usage.rst

 Users can be created, modified, and deleted on the "Users" page.
 There are two types of users: Normal users, who can view the router configuration and status but not change anything, and administrators, who have full access.
 Users with administration rights are indicated by an icon with a shield in the user list.

 .. tip:: You should create separate accounts for every person using the router.
-This will allow you to review which user made changes to the router configuration, as Hermes is keeping track of all configuration changes.
+This will allow you to review which user made changes to the router configuration, as mercure is keeping track of all configuration changes.

 System status and control